-I am 41 year old wife and mother of 3 boys.
-I work part time as a preschool aide.
+I am 44, wife and mother of 3 boys.
 I love to exercise but find that I am always making excuses or I am too busy with my other daily activities with my kids and home.

 I'm a 50+ woman who has lost 35 lbs and would like to lose 50 more.
 I tend to get lost in the process and stop making progress.
 I have 4 grown children and 5 beautiful grandchildren.
 I am a retired RN and I work on daily basis to control Fibromyalgia symptoms...rather successfully.
 Have just been diagnosed with hypothyroid and am trying to adjust to taking medication.
 Need help with accountability as I tend to be very private and that has not worked with any consistency in past.

 I'm a single mom to a DD (Age 6) & work a FT desk job.
 I struggle with the energy to even get the necessities done so healthy food and exercise often get kicked to the side, although I'm very nutrition label conscious, organic- and GMO-aware, etc. I'm 5'2 with a naturally muscular hourglass build so even at my thinnest I never really felt thin enough.
 Before pregnancy, my weight fluctuated b/w 117 and 135, but usually settled at 125.

 I've slowly come down from my pregnancy weight of apx.
 180 .
 Pre-cleanse, the lowest I weighed post-pregnancy was 135 (using RX weight loss drugs), which I didn't maintain long.
 My first PT cleanse in December 2012 got me down to 132.5, which I also didn't maintain long BUT it helped me realize I can get my weight down I just have to be super patient and clean with my diet.